How do you ask for an EHC plan?

 - any existing support your child has both at school and at home

-You can also speak to your child's school or educational setting or contact the SEN team to:
+You can also speak to your child's school or educational setting or contact the Education and Early Help (SEND) Team to:

 - provide additional information to support the request